Dana Center Role

 M.A.T., Mathematics, University of Texas at El Paso

 B.S., Mathematics, University of Texas at El Paso

-Mathematical Association of America (MAA) subcommittee—Curriculum Renewal Across the First Two Years (CRAFTY): Collaborated with fellow committee members in monitoring ongoing developments with the intention of making general recommendations concerning the first two years of collegiate mathematics (2018).
+Mathematical Association of America (MAA) subcommittee—Curriculum Renewal Across the First Two Years (CRAFTY): Collaborate with fellow committee members in monitoring ongoing developments within the first two years of collegiate mathematics with the intention of making general recommendations for improvement.
+Lead efforts to develop guidance on implementation of co-requisite gateway-level courses.
+(2020)

 Boersma, S., & Savina, F. (2019).
 Reenvisioning the pathway to Calculus: Supporting all students.
 In R. Hartzler & R. Blair (Eds.), Emerging issues in mathematics pathways: Case studies, scans of the field, and recommendations.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.